Eczema

 What can I expect to happen?

-Will I get cured?
-Many children with eczema ‘grow out’ of it by the time they reach adolescence.
-But in some people, eczema may persist throughout their life.
-While there is no known cure there are many effective treatments which can alleviate your symptoms and reduce inflammation.
+While there is no known cure there are effective treatments which can alleviate symptoms and reduce inflammation.

 Speak to a member of your pharmacy team for more information about treatment and symptoms.